Most climate tech products are technically impressive. The problem is that users figure this out slowly, if at all.

 How can small teams implement these UX principles on a budget?

-Start with guerrilla testing—quick hallway tests with colleagues or friends.
+Start with guerrilla testing—quick sessions with colleagues, existing customers, or people unfamiliar with your product.
 Use free tools like Figma for prototyping and Google Analytics for behavior tracking.
-Focus on one principle at a time rather than trying to perfect everything.
-Leverage existing design systems like Material Design instead of building from scratch.
+Focus on one principle at a time rather than trying to address everything simultaneously.
+Existing design systems like Material Design give you a consistency foundation without building from scratch.

 What's the ROI of following UX design principles?